Somalia: Independence and post-independence

+On 15 October, when President Abdirashid Ali Sharmarke was touring Las Anood, his bodyguard killed him, he was acting on his own accord, according to Henry Kissinger.
+Six days later, on 21 October, General Siad Barre led a military coup which overthrew the parliamentary government.
+The coup was motivated by corruption.
+The bodyguard was tried and executed by the Supreme Revolutionary Council (SRC).
+He came from the same clan background as the president.

-Alongside Barre, the SRC that assumed power after President Sharmarke's assassination was led by Brigadier General Mohamed Ainanshe Guled, Lieutenant Colonel Salaad Gabeyre Kediye and Chief of Police Jama Korshel.
-Kediye officially held the title "Father of the Revolution", and Barre shortly afterwards became the head of the SRC.
-The SRC subsequently renamed the country the Somali Democratic Republic, dissolved the parliament and the Supreme Court, and suspended the constitution.
+Alongside Barre, the SRC was led by Brigadier General Mohamed Ainanshe Guled, Lieutenant Colonel Salaad Gabeyre Kediye, and Chief of Police Jama Korshel.
+Kediye officially held the title "Father of the Revolution", and afterwards, Barre became the head of the SRC.
+The SRC subsequently renamed the country to the Somali Democratic Republic, dissolved the parliament and the Supreme Court, and suspended the constitution.

+President Siad Barre (1969–1991), left, and visiting Ethiopian Emperor Haile Selassie (r.
+1930–1974) in Mogadishu, October 1971.
-The revolutionary government established large-scale public works programs and successfully implemented an urban and rural literacy campaign, which helped dramatically increase the literacy rate.
-The Somali Democratic Republic achieved a literacy rate of 70%, one of the highest in Africa at the time.

-In addition to a nationalisation program of industry and land, the new regime's foreign policy placed an emphasis on Somalia's traditional and religious links with the Arab world, eventually joining the Arab League in February 1974.
-That same year, Barre also served as chairman of the Organisation of African Unity (OAU), the predecessor of the African Union (AU).
+The revolutionary government developed infrastructure and implemented a literacy campaign, dramatically increasing the literacy rate to 70%, then one of the highest in Africa.
+The new regime's foreign policy emphasised Somalia's links with the Arab world, eventually joining the Arab League.
+That same year, Barre also served as chairman of the Organisation of African Unity (OAU).